PSLCL/testing-framework/portal/README.md

 ## Requirements
 The following tools must be installed on production systems (or be accessible), and Node.js should be installed on development machines.

-1. [Node.js](http://nodejs.org) version 'v0.10.26'.
+1. [Node.js](http://nodejs.org) version 'v0.10.26' or newer.
 Note that on Windows, you need to disable path modifications because it corrupts your environment.
 2. Git
 3. [MySQL](http://mysql.com) version 5.7 or newer.
 4. ports 80 and/or 443 should be accessible